 I moved quickly; I took the DONA birth doula workshop in the summer of 2016 and became certified the following spring.
 I began volunteering as a doula at Woodwinds Hospital in Woodbury, Minnesota and attended numerous births for private clients as I worked on my certification.
-Other continuing education courses I’ve attended include a Hypnobirthing series, a breastfeeding workshop, and a maternal mental health seminar.
+Other continuing education courses I’ve attended include an entire Hypnobirthing series, breastfeeding workshops, a Spinning Babies® workshop, and maternal mental health seminars.

 Long before I had kids or became a doula, I was introduced to yoga.
 I have been practicing for over ten years and have discovered a deep appreciation for the mind-body connection the time on my mat provides.
 Although I used to think of myself as a "non-athlete", I have discovered strength and flexibility I didn’t know I had through my yoga practice.

 Sharing the lessons of yoga with others through teaching prenatal, mama + baby, and kids classes has become one of my passions.
 There is no distinction between the tools I need to support a birthing mama and the knowledge I bring to a yoga class.
 My philosophy in either situation is “active body, quiet mind.”